javadr/picofile-dl/README.md

 pip install -r requirements.txt
 ```

 To make Firefox work with Python selenium, you need to install the *geckodriver*.
 The geckodriver driver will start the real firefox browser and supports Javascript.
-The script uses `axel` to download the files.
+The script relies on `axel` to download the files.
 Windows users should download [Axel4Windows](https://sourceforge.net/projects/axel4windows/) and put it in the Windows Path.

 # Running the script
 Refer to `picofile-dl --help` for a complete, up-to-date reference on the runtime options supported by this utility.